FedGT: Identification of Malicious Clients in Federated Learning with Secure Aggregation: Decoding: inferring the defective vector

-The Neyman-Pearson criterion requires the computation of the a posteriori LLRs $L_i^{\APP}$.
-For not-too-large matrices $\bfA$, they can be computed efficiently via the forward-backward algorithm \citep{Bah74}, which exploits the trellis representation of the assignment matrix $\bfA$.
-For large matrices $\bfA$, the computation of the a posteriori LLRs is not feasible, and one needs to resort to suboptimal decoding strategies, such as belief propagation \citep{Ksc01} (see Appendix~\ref{sec:limitations}).
+Both \NAME{}-$\Delta$ and \NAME{}-$\nmest$, require the a posteriori LLRs $L_i^{\APP}$.
+For not-too-large matrices $\bfA$, they can be computed efficiently via the forward-backward algorithm \cite{Bah74}, which exploits the trellis representation of the assignment matrix $\bfA$.
+For large matrices $\bfA$, the computation of the a posteriori LLRs is not feasible, and one needs to resort to suboptimal decoding strategies, such as belief propagation \cite{Ksc01}.

-In Subsection~\ref{sec:Trellis}, we describe how to obtain the trellis diagram corresponding to a given assignment matrix $\bfA$, and in Subsection~\ref{sec:BCJR}, we discuss the forward-backward algorithm to compute the a posteriori LLRs to infer $\bfd$.
+Given our focus on the cross-silo setting, where the number of clients is limited, we next present how to obtain the a posteriori LLRs for this setting using the trellis representation of the assignment matrix $\bfA$ and the forward-backward algorithm.
+In Section~\ref{sec:Trellis}, we describe how to obtain the trellis diagram for a given assignment matrix $\bfA$, and in Section~\ref{sec:BCJR}, we discuss the forward-backward algorithm to compute the a posteriori LLRs to infer $\bfd$.